 Breakfast burrito.
 What's wrong with eggs wrapped in a tortilla?
 Nothing.
 But the chorizo, bacon, and fried potatoes make it a high-fat, high-sodium bomb.

 Bagel and cream cheese.
-No fruit + no vegetables = no nutrients.
+No fruit + no vegetables = limited nutrients.
 Bagels are big on starch, and cream cheese adds a layer of saturated fat.
 Make this one a Saturday morning treat, not a daily staple.